chriskrycho/v5.chriskrycho.com/site/elsewhere/dprint for Nova.md

 [nova]: https://nova.app
 [nova-dprint]: https://github.com/chriskrycho/nova-dprint/tree/main

-I just published [an initial release (v0.1.0)][release] of [that extension][extension], and if you have Nova installed you can install it directly by [clicking this link](nova://extension?id=chriskrycho.dprint) or by searching for it in Nova’s extension library.
+I just published [an initial release (v0.1.0)][release] of [that extension][extension]!
+If you have Nova installed you can install it directly by [clicking this link](nova://extension?id=chriskrycho.dprint) or by searching for it in Nova’s extension library.
 It currently supports formatting a whole file at once, including the ability to format on save.

 [release]: https://github.com/chriskrycho/nova-dprint/releases/tag/v0.1.0
 [extension]: https://extensions.panic.com/extensions/chriskrycho/chriskrycho.dprint/